polyphene/docs.holium.org/docs/command-reference/connector/add.md

 ## Description

-Command used to create a new connector, linking some module transformation outputs to some module transformation inputs.
+Command used to create a new connection, linking a module input connector to another module output connector.

 ## Usage